- CBD Capsules|

 Evidence does points to various medicinal benefits of CBD oil.
 That’s because CBD oil is very high in cannabinoids, which scientists believe help boost immune system health.

-Cannabinoids are also shown to contain powerful anti-inflammatory properties.
-That’s why people often use CBD oil to help with arthritic and joint pain.
+That’s why people often use CBD oil to help with some of their daily pains.

 What’s Hemp Got to Do with It?

 Hemp oil, on the other hand, comes from hemp seeds.
 Industrial hemp is a type of cannabis sativa, but it’s legally different from the plant that CBD oil is extracted from.

 While CBD oil is extracted from all parts or solely the unseeded flowers of the cannabis plant, hemp oil comes only from the seeds of the plant.
 The seeds are cold pressed, which is similar to the way olive oil or avocado oil is produced.

 The reason hemp seed oil is cold processed is to retain the delicate compounds that are responsible for the potential health benefits like improved heart health, improved brain health, improvements in pain relief, among many others.

 Hemp seed plants generally produce a low level of cannabinoids, as their energy is being expended in producing seeds instead of , which means there’s little to no medicinal cannabinoids found within them.
 That includes the psychoactive compound delta 9 THC.
 Does hemp oil contain THC?
 You can find some THC and CBD in hemp plants but in very low amounts.

 Most of the cannabinoids found within hemp seed oils are there due to cross contamination during harvesting, where the trichomes make it into the oil making process.

 But hemp plants do contain rich amounts of important nutrients like vitamins E, B, B1, B2, omega-3 fatty acids, and more.